tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 The second command initiates a wizard which walks you through setting up the root DB user.
 When prompted:

 1. Press Enter
-1. Enter 'n'
+1. Enter `n`
-1. Enter 'y' to change the root password.
+1. Enter `y` to change the root password.
 Create a memorable password, or use a service such as Norton Password Generator ([https://identitysafe.norton.com/password-generator/](https://identitysafe.norton.com/password-generator/))
-1. Enter 'y' to remove anonymous user accounts
+1. Enter `y` to remove anonymous user accounts
-1. Enter 'y' to disable remote root login
+1. Enter `y` to disable remote root login
-1. Enter 'y' to remove the test database
+1. Enter `y` to remove the test database
-1. Enter 'y' to reload and apply your changes.
+1. Enter `y` to reload and apply your changes.

 **That's it\!
 MariaDB is now secure.** We won't be using it right away, so run the following command to shut it down: